peterhinch/micropython-nano-gui/DRIVERS.md

  * `mirror=False` If `True` a mirror-image is displayed
  * `init_spi=False` For shared SPI bus applications.
 See note below.

- #### Method (8-bit version only)
+ #### Method

- * `greyscale(gs=None)` By default the frame buffer contents are interpreted as `rrrgggbb` color values.
-If `True` is passed, the contents will be treated as 8-bit greyscale values.
-This mode will persist until the method is called with `False`.
-Returns the current greyscale state.
-It is possible to superimpose widgets on an image, but the mapping of colors onto the greyscale may yield unexpected grey values. `WHITE` and `BLACK` work well.
+ * `greyscale(gs=None)` Setting `gs=True` enables the screen to be used to show a full screen monochrome image.
+By default the frame buffer contents are interpreted as color values.
+In greyscale mode the contents are treated as greyscale  values.
+This mode persists until the method is called with `gs=False`.
+The method returns the current greyscale state.
+It is possible to superimpose widgets on an image, but the mapping of colors onto the greyscale may yield unexpected shades of grey. `WHITE` and `BLACK` work well.
 In [micro-gui](https://github.com/peterhinch/micropython-micro-gui) and [micropython-touch](https://github.com/peterhinch/micropython-touch) the `after_open` method should be used to render the image to the framebuf and to